 Challis - Mackay is a decidedly white-collar town, with fully 85.93% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Challis - Mackay is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Challis - Mackay who work in management occupations (23.55%), office and administrative support (10.79%), and healthcare suport services (10.46%).

-A relatively large number of people in Challis - Mackay telecommute to their jobs.
-Overall, about 28.04% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 28.04% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Challis - Mackay is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Challis - Mackay’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.